Carolin108/sakuli.github.io/content/docs/writing-tests/100_native-testing/100_screenshot-based.md

 But, it is also possible to create new regions by specifying `left`, `top`, `width` and `height` parameters.

 The following example showcases a test which drags a source element to a target region.
-In this demo scenario, both source and target are both located on screen via template image
+In this demo scenario, both source and target are both located on screen via template image.

 {{< highlight typescript "linenos=table" >}}
 (async () => {